Corum, McCarthy lead No. 4 Michigan past Iowa - TSN.ca

 THE TAKEAWAY

-McCarthy, who completed 18 of 24 passes, was steady in his first road start, rarely challenged by an Iowa defense that had been opportunistic with turnovers the last two weeks.
+Michigan: McCarthy, who completed 18 of 24 passes, was steady in his first road start, rarely challenged by an Iowa defense that had been opportunistic with turnovers the last two weeks.
+"When it's all said and done, it's just, 'Do you, J.J.," Harbaugh said.

 UP NEXT